 What do I need to do for my proposal?

 The specific format, detail and scope of your research proposal will vary depending on your discipline and level of degree.
-No restrictions are usually placed on the length of a research proposal.
+The maximum length of a Master by Research and Doctor of Philosophy research proposal is 7,000 and 10,000 words respectively.
 It should be written in sufficient detail to ensure that others can fully understand the proposed research study.

 Your supervisor is the best person to advise you on what’s expected, including the appropriate length for a research proposal in your school.